THE GAME CHANGERS

 Dr Alan Mackenzie

-Dr Mackenzie’s life at Southport began early in the 1970s when he started his medical practice on the Gold Coast.
-He was elected Southport president in 1974 and has held the position every year since.
+Dr Alan “Doc” Mackenzie’s life at Southport began early in the 1970s when he started his medical practice on the Gold Coast.
+He was elected Southport President in 1974, and held the position for 49 years until his passing in 2022.
 That, in itself – an unequalled longevity at the helm of a sporting organisation – perhaps best explains why the Sharks have been powerful for so long.
 In 2012 he was recognised by the AFL and awarded the highly prestigious Jack Titus Service Award.
 Mackenzie’s Sports Bar is named after Dr Mackenzie.

 Club Vice President 1974 – 1976/ 1978 – 1995